angular-ui/bootstrap/README.md

 angular.module('myModule', ['ui.bootstrap']);
 ```

-# Webpack
+# Webpack / JSPM

 To use this project with webpack, follow the [NPM](#install-with-npm) instructions.
 Now, if you want to use only the accordion, you can do:

 ```js
 import accordion from 'angular-ui-bootstrap/src/accordion';